AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/architect/model-structure.md

 ## Creating Content Fragment Models {#creating-content-fragment-models}

 Then the Content Fragments Models can be created and the structure defined.
-This can be done under Tools -> Assets -> Content Fragment Models.
+This can be done under Tools -> General -> Content Fragment Models.

 ![Content Fragment Models in Tools](assets/cfm-tools.png)